okta/okta-oidc-android/README.md

 }
 ```

-Use this JSON file to create a `account`:
+Use this JSON file to create a `configuration`:

 ```java
 OIDCConfig config = new OIDCConfig.Builder()